-

 Overview

 This page has 4 definitions of surround in English.
 Surround is a verb and noun.
 Examples of how to use surround in a sentence are shown.
-Also define these 10 related words and terms: encircle, simultaneously, extend, directions, enclose, confine, escape, circumnavigate, fence, and border.
+Also define these 0 related words and terms: .

 English